• Skip to primary navigation

 4. Studies defining normal childhood development so that deviations from normal can be identified

-6. Research on specific disease processes is often needed before improved methods of prevention, diagnoses, and treatment can be developed, for example:
+6. Research on specific disease processes to establish and improve methods of prevention, diagnoses, and treatment

 Risks/Harm